 Launched on 1st September 1999, the design of the site aims to echo the Velocette engineering standard: nothing frivolous (well, almost nothing), and the use of colour is limited mainly to "black and gold".
 You don't get an image unless you ask for it, and even then it is sent as efficiently as its quality permits.

 Our primary communication medium will continue to be the printed copy of Fishtail, mailed regularly to each and every member and, we hope, getting even thicker and more frequent.
-On this principle, the only commercial references or links on our website will be those which relate to current trade advertisers in Fishtail (see Contacts for the current Adverts and the address of the Trade Ads Secretary).
-To advertise on this site, or to add a link to a commercial site, just put a trade ad in Fishtail!
+On this principle, the only commercial references or links on our website will be those which relate to current trade advertisers in Fishtail (see Trade Ads for the current Advertisments and Contacts for the address of the Trade Ads Secretary).
+To appear on this site, or to add a link to a commercial site, just put a trade advertisement in Fishtail.